Narikala: History

-According to the legend it was built by the king Vakhtang I Gorgasali of ancient Kingdom of Iberia.
+According to the legend, it was built by the king Vakhtang I Gorgasali of the ancient Kingdom of Iberia.

-Archaeological studies of the region have however revealed that the territory of Tbilisi was settled by humans as early as the 4th millennium BC.
+Archaeological studies of the region have, however, revealed that the territory of Tbilisi was settled by humans as early as the 4th millennium BC.
 The earliest written accounts of settlement of the location come from the second half of the 4th century AD, when a fortress was built during King Varaz-Bakur's reign (ca. 364).
-Towards the end of the 4th century the fortress fell into the hands of the Persians, but was recaptured by the kings of Kartli by the middle of the 5th century.
+Towards the end of the 4th century, the fortress fell into the hands of the Persians, but was recaptured by the kings of Kartli by the middle of the 5th century.